kalle-app/kalle/README.md

 ## Overview

-Kalle is a **Appointment scheduling tool** that allows you took schedule an appointment with customers, collegues or friends within seconds.
+Kalle is a **Appointment scheduling tool** that allows you to schedule an appointment with customers, collegues or friends within seconds.
 We support self hosted CalDav based calendars and solutions such as authenticating your google-calendar.

 Kalle is a modern webapp that is built with [Blitz.js](https://github.com/blitz-js/blitz) a fullstack react framework, made to boost productivity.
 A hosted version can be found at [**Kalle.app**](https://www.kalle.app/)